A place for enchantment and critical perspectives. Growing and degrowing in contemporaneity.

 Wet sounds are political.
 Wetness is what makes all alive.
 Wetness is what lets us rub without getting hurt.
 Wetness is a reason to fight; a reason to right.
 Wetness is a feminist manifesto, liquefying common currencies without needing to write a thesis about it.

-More details on it will follow in August/September 2025.
+More details will follow in August/September 2025.

 - a title